About Our Classes

 The traditional method still used in Mysore today .
 You will be practicing at your own pace under the guidance of one or more teachers.
-Memory of at least the sequence comprising sun salutations and standing poses is essential.
+Memory of at least the sequence comprising sun salutations and standing poses is helpful.
 You will be introduced to new postures as your practice deepens.

 Individual, hands-on attention is offered, and you can request as much (or as little) help as you want.